bpype/blender-studio-pipeline/docs/user-guide/project_tools/project-usage.md

 ## Creating your first Asset
 The next step is to create an asset and store that information into the Kitsu Server.

-1. Launch Blender via [Launching Software] Guide
+1. Launch Blender via [Project Blender](/user-guide/project_tools/project-blender.md) Guide
 2. Under `Edit>Preferences>Add-Ons` ensure `Asset Pipeline` is enabled
 3. Follow the[ asset pipeline guide](https://studio.blender.org/pipeline/addons/asset_pipeline#how-to-get-started) to create a new asset (optional)
 4. Save the above asset within the directory `{my_project}/svn/pro/assets/char`